Dose Index Registry (DIR) Features

 Modified on: Mon, 19 Apr, 2021 at 11:47 AM

-Since 2011, the American College of Radiology’s Dose Index Registry (DIR) has helped clinicians and facilities improve the quality of patient care by collecting CT dose indices through automated data transmission and leveraging that data to provide feedback to participants and establish national benchmarks.
+Since 2011, the American College of Radiology’s Dose Index Registry (DIR) has helped clinicians and facilities improve the safety and quality of patient care by collecting CT dose indices through automated data transmission and leveraging that data to provide performance feedback reports and establish national peer comparisons.

-The ACR’s largest registry, the DIR has data on more than 50 million exams from more than 2,100 facilities as of April 2018.
+One of eight registries that comprise the National Radiology Data Registry (NRDR), the DIR has data on nearly 120 million CT exams from more than 2,200 facilities as of February 2021.
 After anonymization at the site, exam data are transmitted automatically from CT scanners, reducing errors while collecting data daily.

 Credit and Recognition

 The DIR is certified as a Practice Quality Improvement (PQI) project for American Board of Radiology Maintenance of Certification (MOC) Part IV Programs.
 Because DIR data are collected at the facility level, participation applies to all radiologists and medical physicists at a facility who choose to participate in the project.